 Is it okay to clean hair clippers using hydrogen peroxide?

-You can benefit from hydrogen peroxide's oxidation process in killing germs and bacteria from your grooming tools.
+Yes, you can benefit from hydrogen peroxide's oxidation process in killing germs and bacteria from your grooming tools.
 It's an effective solution for disinfecting your hair clipper.
 Just soak your tools in hydrogen peroxide or use it to dampen a cloth before rubbing your devices clean.